top of page

 The chart tracks posts in traditional and social media from August 12 to August 18, 2025, across four categories: Government, Cupe, Air Canada Bail Out, and Flight Attendants.

-While posts about government intervention and union involvement (CUPE) remained minimal, the Flight Attendants category saw a dramatic spike, peaking at over 1,200 posts on August 17.
-This surge, far outpacing the other categories, underscores a public focus on the flight attendants’ plight rather than broader union negotiations.
-The data suggests that Canadians are less concerned with the union’s role and more outraged by the specific issue of unpaid work time—a practice that has fueled widespread sympathy for the striking workers.
+Data from recent social media and traditional media activity reveals a clear trend.
+Canadians have overwhelmingly rallied behind the flight attendants.
+Posts about government intervention and union involvement (CUPE) remained minimal.
+In contrast, the Flight Attendants category saw a dramatic spike.
+It peaked at over 1,200 posts on August 17.
+This surge far outpaced the other categories.
+It underscores a public focus on the flight attendants’ plight rather than broader union negotiations.

-The back-to-work order has galvanized further support for the flight attendants, who are defying the directive, as evidenced by the continued rise in posts from 6415 posts on Aug 15 to 16138 on Aug 17, representing an 153% increase.
-This defiance resonates with the public, reinforcing the narrative that flight attendants are fighting for fair compensation—a cause that has struck a chord amid the strike’s disruption.
+Minister Hadju’s announcement was intended to restore normalcy.
+She recognized the negative impact on travelers and the transportation of critical pharmaceutical goods.
+However, the government’s position seems to have backfired.
+The back-to-work order has galvanized further support for the flight attendants.
+They are defying the directive.
+This is evidenced by the continued rise in posts from 6,415 on August 15 to 16,138 on August 17, representing a 153% increase.
+This defiance resonates with the public.
+It reinforces the narrative that flight attendants are fighting for fair compensation—a cause that has struck a chord amid the strike’s disruption.

 Comments